 CBS MoneyWatch Article: Jack Bogle: Michael Lewis is wrong about rigged markets by Jonathan Berr

-Loring Ward blog: Most recent post addresses this issue and the question being raised.
+Loring Ward blog post addresses this issue and the question being raised.

 Talking Points from DFA:

 The issues discussed in the 60 Minutes segment are not new, and do not generally apply to what we do.
 Regardless of what one believes about market structure, high frequency trading is actually a positive for Dimensional because we are comfortable with the technology (use similar tools to HFTs) and can exert control over our trading process.

 - The 60 Minutes segment discussed an issue that does not generally apply to Dimensional because it relates to market orders and order routing practices we do not typically use.
 This issue is not new.
 Over time as technology advances, we should expect that some market participants use speed or information to try to profit.
 Dimensional pays close attention to trading costs and has advanced its trading methods as markets have evolved.